benswift/benswift.github.io/_posts/2018-06-05-centre-for-the-public-awareness-of-code.md

 tags:
 ---

-*What's your favourite movie?
-Most folks already have an answer to this questions (because they've been asked before).
+*What's your favourite movie?* Most folks already have an answer to this question (because they've been asked before).
 Mine's [The Castle](https://www.imdb.com/title/tt0118826/).

 {% asset images/the-castle.jpg alt="Cast of 'The Castle'" style="width:100%;" %}